josepedrodiaz/Rover-ESP8266---esp12/README.md

 # ESP8266-12 based Rover

-Implements the possibility of driving a car through a REST API
+Implements the possibility of driving a diy rover through a REST API

 ## Componentes
 * Esp8266-12